agarthe/domain-search-project/README.md

    - Set base URLs for external APIs

 5. **Configure Settings**
-   - **TinyMCE API Key**: Get free API key from https://www.tiny.cloud/auth/signup/
    - Configure domain broker link template
    - All settings saved to database and applied immediately

 6. **Manage Content Pages**
-   - **First**: Configure TinyMCE API key in Settings tab (free from https://www.tiny.cloud/auth/signup/)
    - Edit How to Use, Company, Terms, and Privacy pages
-   - Use rich text editor (TinyMCE) for visual content editing
+   - Use rich text editor (CKEditor 5) for visual content editing - completely free, no setup needed
    - Toggle between Visual and HTML editing modes
    - Preview content in English or Japanese
    - View version history and restore previous versions